FREQUENTLY ASKED QUESTIONS

 Per state law, the cities are required to conduct a study to assess the feasibility of creating a potential new school district.
 The cities have hired an independent financial services firm, LRB Public Finance Advisors, to conduct the study.
 LRB’s team of experts presented their findings at a public meeting on Tuesday, June 18, 2024.
 The study results can be found HERE.

-What is being studied?
+What was being studied?

 The feasibility study assessed the fiscal impacts of a potential new school district, including start-up costs, capital facilities and staffing as well how those costs will impact taxpayers.
 It also took an in-depth look at student enrollment growth and revenue projections from federal, state and local sources.
 The objective study provides the public with the facts they need to make informed decisions.